Celytic/Wine-Game-Compatibilities/Game-list.md

 - [Current list of games that I'm going to test (will be updated)](#current-list-of-games-that-i-m-going-to-test--will-be-updated-)

 # Phantasy Star Online 2 New Genesis
+System: N/A

 Western release, not Japanese version.
 Currently not playable due to xigncode3 as an anticheat, supposedly the character creator works well.
 Bug SEGA if you want this, because I sure as shit want it.

 # Battlefield 2042
+System: N/A

 Why?
 Just, why?

 Okay, if you really want to play this, just know that due to some EAC things, this game isn't playable, not that it'd matter given the performance in Windows is worse than my ability to deal with bullshit.

 # Flash Flash Revolution
+System: Yatagarasu

 A relic of the mid 2000s; the R3 engine has an exe file that works perfectly out of the box using the newer versions of Wine; currently got it running via 6.16.
 Plays very well overall, with no hiccups.

 # New World
+System: N/A

 No idea if EAC will be enabled on this, will update if it is.

 # Dark Souls Remastered
+System: TBD

 I'll be testing this later, so this is to be filled.

 # Guild Wars 2
+System: Yatagarasu

 Game plays fine; used Lutris script to install and play.
 Not a lot of testing, but will do more.

 # Swords of Legends Online
+System: Yatagarasu

 To be filled; game boots and goes to main menu.
+Character creation works as well.

 # The Greatest Penguin Heist of All Time
+System: Yatagarasu

 Penguins.
 Runs native, game is jank as hell and a lot of fun.

 # Titanfall 2
+System: Yatagarasu, Shimarin

 Use the Lutris script to install it and let it cache shaders just like Overwatch; game will work fine and play well.

 # CastleMiner Z
+System: Yatagarasu

 Game seems to run without issues; framerate is capped at 60.
 Not too much to report, game seems to work okay in offline singleplayer; haven't tested it in multiplayer; may add that later.

 # The Elder Scrolls V: Skyrim Special Edition
+System: Yatagarasu

 Game will run fine under Proton, but don't expect to get mods working.

 # Doom (2016)
+System: Yatagarasu

 Game works right out of the box (it's whitelisted with Proton), just go into settings and change the renderer to Vulkan.

 # Battlefield 1
+System: Yatagarasu, Shimarin
 This is about the same as Battlefield V, in the sense that you have to play through maps to get DXVK shader cache going, otherwise it works perfectly fine.

 # Call of Duty: Black Ops III
+System: Yatagarasu, Shimarin

 This game works okay with Proton, however you will need to rename (or delete, your call) any video folders for the game in order to do anything; this also applies for Workshop content.
 Game runs fairly well.
-EDIT: Supposedly,

 # Project Project Dxxx
+System: Yatagarasu

 This is a Project Diva sim, for those who don't know.
 You will get a "failed to load video" error when selecting a song, which in turn, prevents you from playing any song.
 Game isn't working on any version of Wine because of this error, and unfortunately, I'm not aware of any fixes at the time of writing this.

 # Pandemic Love
+System: Yatagarasu

 This is the only VN on this list, since I ended up playing it on stream.
 Works right out of the box with Proton, no issues.

 # Trailmakers
+System: Yatagarasu

 I've played a few hours of this with my girlfriend on latest Proton; zero performance issues, runs fine.

 # SoulWorker
+System: N/A

 Anticheat throws an error using Wine.
 Yeah, not happening. ;3;

 # Genshin Impact
+System: Yatagarasu

 Game doesn't work; however installer works fine.

 # Overcooked!
 All You Can Eat
+System: Yatagarasu

 This works perfectly out of the box with Proton; played it with my girlfriend for about an hour or so with absolutely no problems.

 # Etterna
+System: N/A

 AUR package.
 That's all there is to this.
+There is a .deb file that works for it, but I was able to install it after the installer was fixed (installs into /opt)

 # Roblox
+System: Yatagarasu

 Roblox only works on Wine versions 6.11 or newer, and the best way to configure this is to use a program called Grapejuice, which can be found with a quick search.
 To get the most optimal performance, open the Roblox FFlag Editor, and enable FFlagDebugGraphicsPreferVulkan.
 This will improve performance significantly.

 # Call of Duty: WWII
+System: Yatagarasu

 Game is iffy, and isn't really working in Multiplayer the last time I tried it; will need to set stuff up.

 # Final Fantasy XIV
+System: Yatagarasu

 Game seems to work under XIVLauncher; official launcher seems to not work unless you use the legacy version.

 # osu!
+System: Yatagarasu, Shimarin

 Set this up with Lutris and use ThePoon's audio latency patch; if you're having audio distortion, enable Pulseaudio Low Latency in Lutris to fix it.
 Game works fine; if you're using a tablet, your best bet is to set up OpenTabletDriver, which you can go on their page for that; it isn't anything I contribute to.

 Alternatively, you could follow a guide over at https://osu.ppy.sh/community/forums/topics/1248084?n=1 which uses Pipewire and an install script to set up osu! with better latency.

 # Overwatch
+System: Yatagarasu, Shimarin

 Lutris script installs Battle.net, which has some weird graphical issues I haven't really sorted out.
 DXVK and FSync used; game installs fine.
 You have to let the game generate shader cache to get it to run properly; otherwise, game works perfectly fine for me.

 # Battlefield V
+System: Yatagarasu, Shimarin

 Usual precaching with Vulkan, even under DX11.
 Once you play a round on all maps, it should be fine.
 Alternatively, you can configure DXVK to use async using the following:

     DXVK_ASYNC=1